Yunxiang-Li/Unreal5_GameProgrammingPatterns/DoubleBuffer/README.md

 ## Double Buffer within Unreal

 Unreal Engine, by default, uses a double-buffered system to manage its rendering pipeline.
-This is implemented via the swap chain, a mechanism provided by graphics APIs like DirectX and Vulkan.
+This is implemented via the swap chain, a mechanism provided by graphics APIs like DirectX and Vulkan(can be found with path **<UE_5.0 folder>\Engine\Source\Runtime\Windows\D3D11RHI\**).
 The swap chain manages the front and back buffers, ensuring smooth rendering and efficient buffer swapping.
 While Unreal supports advanced techniques like triple buffering, the default double-buffer system is sufficient for most use cases on modern hardware.

 By default, Unreal Engine launches using DirectX (though Vulkan is also supported), and the double-buffering process ensures that visuals are smooth and artifacts like tearing are minimized.